aspose-3d/Aspose.3D-Doc-md/net/developer-guide/knowledge-base/faqs/_index.md

 type: docs
 weight: 10
 url: /net/faqs/
+description: Frequently asked questions about Aspose.3D for .net.
 ---

 #### **Q: How to animate FBX or other 3D format’s special property that wasn’t defined in Aspose.3D?**